Friday, August 31, 2018

 (Trost) www.trost.at

 Lisbon tenor saxophonist Rodrigo Amado continues to release a steady stream of albums, filled with strong free improvisation that incorporates the dynamics of compositions.
-Last year, he released The Attic, a strong trio session on Not Two with bassist Gonçalo Almeida and drummer Marco Franco.
-He's also featured inthe Lisbon Freedom Unit, which released Praise of Our Folly this year on Clean Feed.
+Last year, he released The Attic, a trio session on Not Two with bassist Gonçalo Almeida and drummer Marco Franco.
+He's also featured in the Lisbon Freedom Unit, which released Praise of Our Folly this year on Clean Feed.
 In addition to these he has released other albums of that were reviewed on this blog.

 A History of Nothing features the saxophonist in the company of his longtime American friend bassist Kent Kessler, as well as drummer Chris Corsano and saxophonist/trumpeter Joe McPhee.
 With a group like this, the rapport among the players is felt immediately.
 "Legacies" begins slowly and subdued, but the title track begins in a flurry of clucks and honks from McPhee's soprano saxophone and Amado's tenor.
 As the rhythm section moves rapidly beneath them, the two horns begin to move in ways that complement each other.
 Amado goes for long notes, overtones and growls while McPhee - whose tone nearly recalls that of John Coltrane - makes a longer statement.